Definitions and meaning of area

 area (plural areas or areæ)

-- (Britain) An open space, below ground level, between the front of a house and the pavement.
+5. (British) An open space, below ground level, giving access to the basement of a house, and typically separated from the pavement by railings. [from 18th c.]

 Derived terms